-So here's why he was summoned: Raskolnikov had signed over a promise to pay one hundred and fifty roubles his landlady, the widow Zarnitsyn.
-She had signed over the note to Mr. Tchebarov to pay something else, and the cops want to collect the money.
+So, here's why he was summoned: Raskolnikov had signed over a promise to pay 150 roubles to his landlady, the widow Zarnitsyn.
+She had signed over the note to Mr. Tchebarov to pay off something else, and the cops want to collect the money.

 Raskolnikov is surprised to hear this, but at the same time, he doesn't care about things like that anymore.

 Now, the officer, Ilya Petrovitch, begins giving the dressed-up lady a hard time.
 He calls her a "shameless hussy."